 Henry co-founded (with Richard Curtis) the charity Comic Relief which provides projects, both in the UK and through the world, that are successfully tackling equality and making permanent change.
 The charity has to date made in excess of 1 billion pounds since it began in 1985.
 Red Nose Day is held every two years in mid-March and has attracted many comedians over the years which feature alongside Henry in the TV marathon show that is broadcast in the evening on BBC television.
 The show has contained many classic comedy sketches all designed to persuade the public to dig deep in the pockets and give money.
 In 2003, I successfully completed a 15-hour sponsored silence and in 2007, I wrote and appeared in a play and performed three performances which both together raised over £3500 for the worthwhile cause.

-I was genuinely delighted to attend which became one of my favourite TV recordings Tiswas Reunited in 2007 which reunited all the stars from the TV show including Henry.
+Becoming one of my favourite TV recordings, I was genuinely delighted to attend Tiswas Reunited in 2007 which reunited all the stars from the TV show including Henry.
 It was brilliant to see the very popular comedian and entertainer going back to where it began by recalling classic sketches and routines.

 Over the years Henry has done a huge amount to establish black actors and was justly awarded with a knighthood for services to charity and entertainment.
 Who knows what is next for this hugely talented very likeable comic which will be interesting and fun to find out.